-Wontons are very popular customary food staple in China, Hong Kong, Taiwan and Southeast Asia.
-With the esteem dumplings, comes the invention of wontons, albeit looking very similar, they are different in thickness and shape.
-Wonton wrappers are normally square in shape and dumpling wrappers are usually rounded.
-In addition, wonton wrappers usually have eggs added to make the dough giving it a yellow tint and are thinner, while dumpling wrappers are thicker and no eggs are added to the dough.
+These Homemade Gluten Free Wontons Wrappers are very popular traditional food staple in China, Hong Kong, Taiwan and Southeast Asia.
+Hence, with the esteem dumplings, comes the creation of wontons.
+Albeit looking very similar, they are different in thickness and shape.
+They normally make wonton wrappers into square shape and dumpling wrappers rounded.
+In addition, they usually add eggs to make the wonton wrappers dough giving it a yellow tint and are thinner.
+Whereas, they make dumpling wrappers thicker with no eggs added to the dough.

 There are many ways to make wonton wrappers, using rolling pins or pasta machine.
-For my homemade gluten free wonton wrappers, I am using a pasta machine (Baccarat) to make my dough into wrappers.
-Using pasta machine has many benefits, as wonton wrappers are thin, the pasta machine makes it easier to roll out the dough thinly into wrappers and the wrappers are not only more consistent in thickness but are also of the same shape and size.
-You also require less time in rolling out the dough thinly.
+For my homemade gluten free wonton wrappers, I am using a pasta machine to make my dough into wrappers.
+Using pasta machine has many benefits, as wonton wrappers are thin.
+Likewise, the pasta machine makes it easier to roll out the dough thinly into wrappers.
+Besides, the wrappers are not only more consistent in thickness but are also of the same shape and size.
+However, you can also use rolling pin to roll out the dough thinly.

 Homemade Gluten Free Wonton Wrappers

-- Some gluten free flour for dusting
+- some gluten free flour for dusting

 For the dough:

-- 310ml (1 ¼ cups) hot water
+- 310 ml hot water

-- 1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract optional

 For the dough: